nktnet1/sync-request-curl/README.md

 ### 2.3.
 Options

-Only the following subset of options are supported for the time being:
+Only the following subset of options is supported for the time being:

 <table>
   <tr>